Kil-Kare Raceway

-Kil-Kare Raceway is a motorsports complex located in Xenia Township, Greene County, near Xenia and Dayton, Ohio, USA.
-It first opened in 1959 and features two separate tracks: Kil-Kare Speedway, a 3/8 mile (0.6 km) asphalt oval for stock car racing and Kil-Kare Dragway, a 1/4 mile dragstrip.
+Darana Raceway (known until September 2025 as "Kil-Kare Raceway") is a motorsports complex located in Xenia Township, Greene County, near Xenia and Dayton, Ohio, USA.
+Kil-Kare was first built by the Marshall Brothers, and first opened up as a 1/5-mile dirt track in 1951.
+After one race kicked up a dust storm, the track was paved with a full season of racing in 1952 and reconfigured to a 3/8-mile oval in 1955.
+The 1/4 mile dragway was opened in 1959, making Kil-Kare a premier facility for both stock car and drag racing.

+Kil-Kare at this point in time features two separate tracks: Kil-Kare Speedway, a 3/8 mile (0.6 km) asphalt oval for stock car racing and Kil-Kare Dragway, a 1/4 mile dragstrip.
 The oval is unconventional in shape, with the cars almost in a continuous slide between turns one and four.

-The facility is affiliated with both the NHRA and NASCAR and holds events in the Whelen All-American Series as well as local events including figure 8 races and drift events.
+The facility is affiliated with the NHRA, IHRA, and NASCAR and holds events in the Whelen All-American Series as well as local events including figure 8 races and drift events.
 It formerly hosted races in ARCA and USAR Pro Cup Series competition.

-The name Kil Kare is believed to be derived from an old resort that once stood on the property currently occupied by the raceway.
+The name Kil-Kare is believed to be derived from an old resort that once stood on the property currently occupied by the raceway.
 The Creekside Trail bicycle path, which borders the raceway to the south, was once the Columbus and Xenia Railroad.
 The railroad carried passenger trains near the turn of the 20th century.
 The passenger trains stopped at the resort that was named "Kill all your cares".
 As time progressed, the resort closed, the railroad was dismantled, and the name Kil-Kare, which was formed from the name of the resort, stuck.